aheber/ObjectAgnosticLightingComponent/README.md

 We're going to start making things more dynamic.
 For fun we're going to add another force:recordData component.
 This will start with a blank record id so it won't actually load yet, it is going to sit around and wait for someone to tell it what to do.

-Using our handleRecordUpdated controller method, when the first record is loaded we'll assign the OwnerId from our base record on to the second so we can display some additional data.
+Using our handleRecordUpdated controller method, when the first record is loaded we'll assign the OwnerId from our base record on to the new Lightning Data Service instance so we can display some additional data.
 To make this work we'll have to get the OwnerId data from the first and set it onto the second's id value.
 We'll then fire an event on the component to tell it to go get its data from Lighting Data Service.

-Change the Controller to match this
+Change the entire Controller to match this
 ```javascript
 ({
     handleRecordUpdated: function(component, event, helper) {